dasch-swiss/dsp-tools/docs/developers-packaging.md

 The solution is to always have an editable installation of the package under development.
 Poetry does this automatically when you execute `poetry install`.
 This makes the package `dsp_tools` importable - just like on a user's machine.
-And exactly this is the big advantage: With the src layout + editable installation, the setup on the developer's machine is more similar to the user's setup than with any other project layout.
+And exactly this is the big advantage: With the src layout and an editable installation, the setup on the developer's machine is more similar to the user's setup.

-The concrete advantages of the src layout are:
+The advantages of the src layout are:

 - import parity
 - The tests run against the package as it will be installed by the user - not against the situation in the developer's repository.
 - It is obvious to both humans and tools if a folder is a package to be distributed, or not.
-- The editable installation is only able to import files that will also be importable in a regular installation.
+- The editable installation is only able to import modules that will also be importable in a regular installation.
 - For the developer, the working directory is the root of the repository, so the root will implicitly be included in `sys.path`.
 Users will never have the same current working directory than the developer.
 So, removing the packages from the root by putting them into `src` prevents some practices that will not work on the user's machine.

-These things are better explained by the following, often-cited readings:
+For more in-depth explanations, please visit the following pages:

 - [https://blog.ionelmc.ro/2014/05/25/python-packaging](https://blog.ionelmc.ro/2014/05/25/python-packaging)
 - [https://hynek.me/articles/testing-packaging](https://hynek.me/articles/testing-packaging)
 - [https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout)

-## Publishing/distribution
+## Publishing and distribution

 Publishing is automated with GitHub Actions and should _not_ be done manually.
 If you still need to do it, follow the steps below.